eejlny/VGAT_SGRACE/README.md

-0.8986 accuracy with 1 head and 1 block :
+0.8986 accuracy with 1 head and 1 block, graph channels 128 :